Use these questions to help plan the most efficient kitchen for your lifestyle and cooking habits.

 Have you made an inventory of the types of kitchen items you need to store to determine efficient placement and adequate storage space?

-Is everything currently in the kitchen in working order?
+Is everything currently in working order?

 Have you considered the energy savings afforded by newer, energy-efficient appliances?